 Therefore, ICF's wastewater consists of: water used to cool the plants, sanitary water, washing water from the yards and first and second rainwater.
-In 2019, the volume of water discharged15 into the sewer from the three ICF discharge points was more than 17,000 m3, up 1% compared to 2018, in line with the increase in water withdrawn.
+In 2020, the volume of water discharged into the sewer from the three ICF discharge points was more than 18,000 m, up 6% compared to 2019.
 As required by the IEA, wastewater is monitored for the following parameters: pH, total suspended solids, COD, BOD5, sulphates and chlorides.